intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 w:C:I ii6 V7 I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 Parallel perfect octaves and perfect fifths undermine the independence of lines, so you should always avoid them in this style.
 Listen to the following example, and try to locate the parallel perfect fifths aurally before you look through the parts.
+Once you have identified the voices that contain the PP5, try singing the upper of the two voices, and then listen to the example again.
+Do you have a difficult time differentiating the upper voice from the lower of these two voices?

 {% capture ex2 %}X:2
 T:Parallel perfect fifths (PP5)